ncatlab/nlab-content/pages/3/5/6/7/7653/content.md

 of differential cohomology classes in degree 2 on $X$.

-Dirac's argument works outside the support of the magnetic current, where it is easier to handle.
-The twists and anomalies that we are concerned with here arise when one completes Dirac's argument, and generalizes the model of the electromagnetic field to exist also over parts of spacetime where the magnetic current has support ([Freed](#Freed)).
+Dirac's argument works outside the support of the magnetic current, where the situation is comparatively easier to handle.
+But the twists and anomalies that we are concerned with here arise when one completes Dirac's argument, and generalizes the model of the electromagnetic field to exist also over parts of spacetime where the magnetic current is non-trivial ([Freed](#Freed)).
+Among other things the following shows that twists by higher bundles and differential cohomology is not just something that arises in string theory, but is already present in dear-old electromagnetism.

-To see what happens in that case, notice that the original [[Maxwell equations]] on the [[field strength]]/[[curvature]] 2-form of the electromagnetic field are:
+To see what happens in that general case, notice that the original [[Maxwell equations]] on the [[field strength]]/[[curvature]] 2-form of the electromagnetic field are:

 1. $d_{dR} F = J_{mag}$ ([[magnetic charge]] [[current]])